Persistent Cough? When to Worry

 Question: I have a friend who has been suffering with a cough for several months.
 Her doctor thinks it is a virus and hasn’t given her any medication because she is pregnant.
 But shouldn’t it have cleared up now?
 When is it time to worry about a cough?

-Answer: Any cough that lasts longer than one month requires medical attention to diagnose its cause and commence treatment.
-While all infections viral or bacterial can last a bit longer in pregnancy, owing to an altered immune system, your friend’s hacking needs tackling.
+Answer: Coughs that last longer than one month are often evaluated by a clinician to look for an underlying cause.
+While infections (viral or bacterial) can last a bit longer in pregnancy, owing to an altered immune system, your friend’s hacking is understandably concerning.

 Concerning Conditions or Symptoms